mikrono/tModLoaderWiki_kr_ko/Basic-Minion-Guide.md

 **I want to do something exactly like vanilla/something not shown in the examples**

 Your best bet is taking a look in vanilla source code yourself, the guide is found [here](https://github.com/tModLoader/tModLoader/wiki/Advanced-Vanilla-Code-Adaption).

-If you specifically want something that works exactly like the Stardust Dragon, some of its code (mainly the replacing/adding new segments part) is very hardcoded.
+**I want to make something like the Stardust Dragon** Some of its code (mainly the replacing/adding new segments part) is very hardcoded.
 Most you can do is summoning all segments necessary at once.